kehantan/labbook/docs/assays/mtt.rst

 There are some parameters that you will need to find out before carrying out MTT assay.
 Some common questions you will immediately bump into when you first trying to do MTT assay including:

-#.
-How many cells to seed?
+#. *How many cells to seed?*

     This is a question very difficult to answer.
 The best approach is to refer to the research articles related to the cell lines you are working with to get an idea on how many cells you should seed.
 If you cannot get the information you can do some optimisation yourself by trying out any range between 1000 to 5000 cells/well.
 Some general rule is that your negative control (untreated cells) well's absorbance should not be too high (exceeds 1.0) at the day of reading the plate.

-#.
-How many different concentrations you wanted to test with your compound?
+#. *How many different concentrations you wanted to test with your compound?*

     Again, refer to literature for this part.
 If there are no information available, some optimisation would need to be made.
 If you have no idea what concentration you wanted to use, you can try out by using a larger range of concentrations first.
 I typically start with 200 ug/ml of concentration and half it for each dilution step (200 ug/mL, 100 ug/mL, 50 ug/mL).
 My rationale is that it is easier to find your compound's effective concentration by screening it with a larger range.
-If you screen your compound at a narrow range like 20 ug/mL, 40 ug/mL, 60 ug/mL, you might need to do more plates to find out the effective concentrations.
+If you screen your compound at a narrow range like 20 ug/mL, 40 ug/mL, 60 ug/mL, you might need to do more assays to find out the effective concentrations.
+So start from wider range, then narrow down if necessary.

-#.
-How long I should incubate?
-How much reagent I should use?
+#. *How long I should incubate?
+How much reagent I should use?*

     Again, refer to literature whenever you can.
 I cannot list everything here because these parameters is some what related to the cell lines you are dealing with.
 For most part, the parameters should be transferrable from one cell line to another.
 Fortunately, there are a lot of resources you can refer online, or you can simply ask around other lab members.